All Products

 1. Log on to the Managed Service for OpenTelemetry console.

 2. In the left-side navigation pane, click Trace Explorer.
-In the top navigation bar, select the region from which the traces are reported.
+In the top navigation bar, select a region.

 3. In the upper-right corner of the Trace Explorer page, select a time range that you want to query.